romanhaa/Cerebro/README.md

 * [x] Split UI and server into different files.
 * [x] Check if colMeans can be improved.
   * Runs in C, super fast already.
+* [x] Format cell number on load page to have comma separation.
 * [ ] Prepare Docker container and instructions on how to use it.
 * [ ] Add contributions that are currently mentioned inside the browser.
 * [ ] Format average UMI and expressed gene counts.